The Bat and Ball Ground: Records on the ground

 A total of 145 games classified by sources as first-class cricket matches were played on the ground.
-All except two matches featured Kent as the home side.
-(Note: CricketArchive lists 143 matches played by Kent sides on the ground.
+All except two matches featured Kent as the home team.
+(Note: CricketArchive lists 143 matches played by Kent teams on the ground.
 Kent County Cricket Club sources detail 142 matches played by the club on the ground.
-Kent do not include a number of matches played by the county in the 19th century where 13 or more players were included in the Kent side as first-class matches.
+Kent do not include a number of matches played by the county in the 19th century where 13 or more players were included in the Kent team as first-class matches.
 These are accepted as first-class matches by some other sources.
 An 1854 match between a Kent XV and a United England Eleven took place on the ground which is not classified as a first-class match by Kent sources.)
 The South of England cricket team played two first-class matches on the ground in the 1880s.